top of page

 Lesson 2: Perfection Isn’t Real—Adaptation Is

-He gave me a meaningful look, one eyebrow raised.
+Then he gave me a meaningful look, one eyebrow raised.
 “In life, people think once they find the ‘right’ path, they can’t fail.
 That’s a lie.
 People change.
 Circumstances change.
+Plans change.
 You adapt, or you get stuck.
-That’s Rule 26.”
+That’s Rule 26.

 Our Turn:

-But life doesn’t work that way.
-The truth hit me hard: challenges still came, moods still shifted, unexpected setbacks still knocked on my door.
-At first, every stumble felt like proof that I was broken, that maybe I hadn’t really changed.
-That perfection mindset almost froze me.
+Challenges still came.
+Moods still shifted.
+Unexpected setbacks still knocked on my door.
+And at first, every stumble felt like proof that I was broken, that maybe I had not really changed after all.

 Lesson 3: Don’t Let Missteps Define You—Let Them Strengthen You